dropbox-code/repo-14/src/pages/index.md

 ### UXP Plugins

 Build performant plugins with modern HTML, CSS, and JavaScript.
-UXP is the next generation of plugin APIs, for Photoshop 22 and beyond.
+UXP is the next generation of APIs, for Photoshop v22.0 and beyond.

 - [View the docs](https://developer.adobe.com/photoshop/uxp/guides/)